The Best 3 Minecraft Skin Editors

 Minecraft is known for not only the ability to create and build anything they put their mind to, but also for the ability to create and customize their skin to suit their personal preferences or wants.
-This article will go over three fantastic, free to use, skin editors that offer a different way to customize your skin!Recommended: how to turn an image into a minecraft skin
+This article will go over three fantastic free-to-use skin editors that offer a different way to make custom skins!
+If you’re interested in articles similar to this, we’ve also made a guide on how to turn an image into Minecraft skins.
+Alongside that, we’ve also covered everything you need to know about making, editing, and changing your own Minecraft skins.

-The Nova skin editor offers not only an excellent looking interface with the ability to look up another player’s skin by just typing in the sidebar but also a comprehensive way to customize that skin.
-The ability to look up the skin quickly and efficiently means that you won’t have to save your skin after editing it; instead, users can look up their in-game skin and edit from there.
-This way allows users to load their skin either as a base or an overlay to your current skin.
+Similar to the Skindex Minecraft Skin Editor The Nova skin editor is an official Minecraft skin editor that offers not only an excellent looking interface, but also a comprehensive way to customize that skin.
+The ability to look up the skin quickly and efficiently means that you won’t have to save your skin after editing it.
+Instead, users can look up their in-game skin and edit from there.
+This way allows users to load their skin either as a base or an overlay to their current skin.

 Layer Shift Feature

-One feature that the Nova Skin editor offers that the other two skin editors on this list don’t offer is the layer color shifter.
-This is located at the top of the layer bar, and when moving the color wheel, the layer selected will go through a color shift allowing for an easy changing of skin color without having to click more than a single button.
+One feature that this editor offers that the other two skin editors on this list don’t is the layer color shifter.
+This is located at the top of the 'layers' bar, and when moving the color wheel, the layer selected will go through a color shift allowing for an easy changing of skin color without having to click more than a single button.

 Downsides to Nova Skin Editor